noir-lang/noir/docs/docs/noir/standard_library/meta/trait_impl.md

 ---
-title: TraitImpl Methods
+title: TraitImpl
 ---

-This module contains methods on the built-in `TraitImpl` type which represents a trait implementation such as `impl Foo for Bar { ... }`.
+`std::meta::trait_impl` contains methods on the built-in `TraitImpl` type which represents a trait implementation such as `impl Foo for Bar { ... }`.

 ## Methods